 The agencies in the State of West Virginia represented on the Interagency Collaborative Team (ICT) that provide employment and training activities or supportive services shall collaborate to support and advance the workforce investment system operated through the One-Stop Career Centers at the local level.
-To provide on-going attention to addressing issues that will build and continually improve the overall workforce investment system, the workforce investment Interagency Collaborative Team was established by the West Virginia a legislature in 2002 and codified in 2004.
-The team is the single state-level interagency group for addressing issues or concerns regarding building and maintaining the most effective and efficient implementation of the overall workforce development system in Wet Virginia.
+To provide on-going attention to addressing issues that will build and continually improve the overall workforce investment system, the workforce investment Interagency Collaborative Team was established by the West V i r g i n i a legislature in 2002 and codified in 2004.
+The team is the single state-level interagency group for addressing issues or concerns regarding building and maintaining the most effective and efficient implementation of the overall workforce development system in West Virginia.
 The below listed West Virginia state agencies are included.

-WORKFORCE West Virginia
+WorkForce West Virginia